-This naming contest will allow area 6th grade students to become involved in the naming of the Tunnel Boring Machine (TBM) that will excavate a 42-foot diameter, one mile long, $756 MILLION tunnel under Thimble Shoal Channel in the Chesapeake Bay.
-This bored tunnel will run parallel to the CBBT’s existing tunnel that carries more than 4 million vehicles each year under the waters of the Chesapeake Bay and it will be the first bored transportation tunnel of its type in the Hampton Roads area.
+The massive TBM, currently being manufactured in Germany by Herrenknecht, at 42 feet in diameter and over 325 feet long, will excavate a one mile long, $756 million tunnel under Thimble Shoal Channel in the Chesapeake Bay.
+The new bored tunnel will run parallel to the CBBT’s existing tunnel that carries more than 4 million vehicles each year under the waters of the Chesapeake Bay.
+The new tunnel will carry two lanes of southbound traffic while the existing tunnel will carry two lanes of northbound traffic.
+Upon completion, it will become the first transportation tunnel constructed by a TBM in the Hampton Roads area.